CyberMedicalTech/My-Cybersec-Path/Cybersecurity_Lab_Guide.md

 - I installed it on my laptop.
 - After the installation, I opened VirtualBox to start creating virtual machines.

-GitHub Update:

-I documented this step in my README with the following update:

-"Installed VirtualBox to create virtual machines for running Linux and other tools."

-🐧 Step 2: Downloading and Installing Kali Linux
+### **🐧 Step 2: Downloading and Installing Kali Linux**

 Next, I set up Kali Linux, which is a popular Linux distribution used for penetration testing and cybersecurity.

-What I Did:
+### **What I Did:**

-I downloaded the Kali Linux ISO from the official site: https://www.kali.org/downloads/.
+- I downloaded the Kali Linux ISO from the official site: https://www.kali.org/downloads/.

-In VirtualBox, I clicked New to create a new VM.
+- In VirtualBox, I clicked New to create a new VM.

-I used the following settings:
+- I used the following settings:

-Name: Kali Linux
+    - Name: Kali Linux

-Type: Linux
+    - Type: Linux

-Version: Debian (64-bit)
+    - Version: Debian (64-bit)

-I allocated at least 2 GB of RAM and 20 GB of storage.
+- I allocated at least 2 GB of RAM and 20 GB of storage.

-I attached the Kali Linux ISO to the VM and started the installation.
+- I attached the Kali Linux ISO to the VM and started the installation.

-I followed the on-screen instructions to complete the installation.
+- I followed the on-screen instructions to complete the installation.

 Commands I Ran (Inside Kali):